stfc/PSyclone/doc/developers.rst

 PSyclone will no longer need a halo exchange.

 We can now guarantee that annexed dofs will always be clean after a continuous field has been modified by a kernel.
-The reason for this is that both, loops that iterate over dofs and loops that iterate over cells, now compute annexed dofs and there are no other ways for a continuous field to be updated.
+This is because loops that iterate over either dofs or cells now compute annexed dofs and there are no other ways for a continuous field to be updated.

 We now consider the same three cases.
 In case 1) the annexed dofs will now be read, but annexed dofs are guaranteed to be clean, so no halo